vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Reconstruction of the architrave of the gateway, facing east

-The upper cross-beam had makara heads at each end with architectural representa tions on the cross-lintel that show dvibh¯uma Phām. sanā structures [i.e. ‘tiered, pyra midal roof-type’] faced with candraśālās and with small, square, stone platforms sur porting globular āmalakas represented to either side of the upper bh¯umi.
-Such units have been found at Bh¯umarā and Sārnāth, are suggested at S¯ondani and earlier at Bilsad. , are still utilized on structures in Surās.t.ra in the seventh century, and contribute conceptually to the formation of the Nāgara superstructure, where they become in corporated as bh¯umikhan. ḍas.
+The upper cross-beam had makara heads at each end with architectural representa tions on the cross-lintel that show dvibhūma Phām. sanā structures [i.e. ‘tiered, pyra midal roof-type’] faced with candraśālās and with small, square, stone platforms sur porting globular āmalakas represented to either side of the upper bhūmi.
+Such units have been found at Bhūmarā and Sārnāth, are suggested at S¯ondani and earlier at Bilsad. , are still utilized on structures in Surās.t.ra in the seventh century, and contribute conceptually to the formation of the Nāgara superstructure, where they become in corporated as bhūmikhan. ḍas.

 18 Bhandarkar op. cit.
 125, Plate XIV(b) (probably upside-down).